 Valuable Permits Financial Asset Hybrid Asset (Model 1)

 Net saving 0 0 0 0

 Net lending/borrowing +100 +100 0 0

 Change in stock of nonfinancial assets -100 -100 0 0

 Change in stock of financial assets +100 +100 0 +100

 Change in stock of hybrid assets - - - -100

 Current account balance +100 0 0 0

-Net lending/borrowing 0 0 0
+Net lending/borrowing +100 +100 0 0

 Change in net international investment position +100 +100 0 +100

-49 In these examples, CAWLM is considered as an external asset for all the economies, when it is classified as a financial asset.
+$^{^{63}}$ In these examples, CAWLM is considered as an external asset for all the economies, when it is classified as a financial asset.

 In the national accounts, the main differences between the four treatment options emerge in net lending/borrowing and the stock of assets.
 In the two cases where CAWLM are treated as nonfinancial assets, net lending/borrowing (calculated as net saving minus gross domestic investment and capital-account transactions) is the same because the acquisition less disposal of valuables and of permits are recorded in the capital account.
-The change in the stock of financial and of nonfinancial assets are also the same for all three countries.
+The change in the stock of financial and of nonfinancial assets are also the same between the two options for all three countries.
 In the case of CAWLM as financial or hybrid assets, net lending/borrowing only reflects the part of the transaction that involves the current and capital accounts.
 So, for Country A, net lending is positive due to the export of goods; for Country B net lending is negative due to the import of goods.
-Country C records net lending/borrowing as zero because a financial asset is exchanged for another financial asset, and no capital or current account transactions occur.
+Country C records net lending/borrowing as zero because a financial asset is exchanged for another financial asset (or hybrid assets as a secondary transaction), and no capital or current account transactions occur.
 A similar explanation applies to the stock of different kinds of assets.
-Country A records an increase in nonfinancial assets when CAWLM are valuables or permits, increase in financial assets when CAWLM are financial assets, and increase in hybrid assets if CAWLM are treated like that.
+Country A records an increase in nonfinancial assets when CAWLM are valuables or permits, increase in financial assets when CAWLM are financial assets, and increase in hybrid assets if CAWLM are recorded as such.
 Country B always records a decrease in financial assets because currency is used to purchase the CAWLM; in the case where CAWLM are financial assets, the decrease is slightly offset by retaining US\$20 worth of CAWLM after the purchase of goods.
 Country C records no change in the stock of financial or nonfinancial assets when CAWLM are financial assets, as the exchange of CAWLM for currency cancels out.
 When CAWLM are permits, valuables or hybrid assets, the increase in currency in the financial account is balanced by a decrease in assets other than financial.

-For the international accounts, the main difference between treating CAWLM in the different ways is how they affect the International Investment Position (IIP).
-When a CAWLM is classified as a financial asset, the net effect on the IIP is zero when the CAWLM is purchased with or sold for currency (if a CAWLM is exchanged for another crypto asset, the same is true).
+For the international accounts, a different recording of CAWLM will differently affect the International Investment Position (IIP).
+When a CAWLM is classified as a financial asset, the net effect on the IIP is zero when the CAWLM is purchased with or sold for currency (or another crypto asset).
 When a CAWLM is classified otherwise, the net effect on the IIP is negative when it is purchased with currency and positive if sold for currency (if a CAWLM is exchanged for another crypto asset, the IIP is not affected).
 Furthermore, the different recording options may also lead to different results for the current account balance.
-When the CAWLM is recorded as nonfinancial asset, any purchases show up as barter trade, in the case of the recording as valuable not affecting the current account balance and in the case of recording as a non-produced nonfinancial asset not affecting net lending/borrowing.
+When the CAWLM is recorded as nonfinancial asset, any purchases show up as barter trade, in the case of the recording as valuable not affecting the current account balance and in the case of recording as a non-produced nonfinancial asset (permits) not affecting net lending/borrowing (see Country A).